 I call “tidy up time” and I start making supper while anyone who has items out to play with puts them away and gets ready for supper.

 Mike comes home and we have supper at our large dining room table that seats 10 that has one high chair and 8 chairs around it.
 We add a chair or two if we have guests.

 Supper is put away and another load of dishes is put in the dishwasher.

 Family Game Night – We try to have a game night once a week.
 We take turns choosing who gets to pick the game.
 On this night, it is Mason's turn and he chose Mousetrap.
 He was the winner so he gets to have the plastic Mr. Moneybags in his room on his dresser until someone else wins a family game night.
 If he wins several weeks in a row, it stays on his dresser longer.
 Sometimes a Wii Game will be chosen.
 We adjust all games to be 8 player games and figure out a way to have one winner.
 For example, in Candyland, we use Lego minifigs as characters so we can all be on the board.

 We have the smaller children get pajamas on and brush teeth.
-(My children have sensitive skin so we don’t do baths every night, but when they have baths it would be during the game time above.)
+(My children have sensitive skin so we don't do baths every night, but when they have baths it would be during the game time above.)
 Then we do “storytime”.
 Mike or I will read to the children.
-We read verses from the Bible, up to two children’s storybooks (they take turns choosing), part of a chapter book, and maybe some homeschool reading, if time.
-We pray (we take turns so only one child prays out loud per evening, then my husband finishes).
+We read verses from the Bible, up to two children's storybooks (they take turns choosing), part of a chapter book, and maybe some homeschool reading, if time.
+We pray (we take turns so only one child or me prays out loud per evening, then my husband finishes).

 We hug everyone goodnight and tuck the smaller kids into bed while older ones stay up to read their Bibles and other books.